KD (kay'-dee) was born on January 12, 2007. KD's dam, Anna vom Haus Hessling

 eyes and a sweet face.
 KD weighs about 48 pounds and is of average height for a female (approx. 21 inches tall).
 She has her mother's head (she is the spitting image of Anna) and her father's body type.
 We've gotten kind of lazy about taking photos of the dogs, so we don't have many photos of KD that do justice to how pretty she really is.

 KD had the misfortune of being our first NAVHDA dog, and as a result, was not prepared as well as she should have been for her Natural Ability Test.
 Her exceptional ability in the field is not reflected in her Natural Ability Prize II - a result of "3's" in Search and Desire.
 The judges did not feel she hunted far enough away from Michelle.
 This was not KD's fault - she was searching exactly as she was trained to.
 Pre-Munster, we were accustomed to having to battle with our Shorthairs to stay within gun range.
-When KD came along, we over-handled her in the field, keeping her in too close.
+When KD came along, we over-handled her in the field, keeping her in too close for NAVHDA testing.
 Since then we have loosened the reigns, and at KD's NAVHDA Utility Preparatory Test in 2009, she scored "4's" (the maximum score) in both Search and Desire (and also in Pointing and Use of Nose).
-KD has also been trained for and has taken NAVHDA's Utility Test, scoring a 164 while 5-weeks pregnant!
+KD has also been trained for and has taken NAVHDA's Utility Test - while 5-weeks pregnant!

 In the field, KD's a meticulous, methodical hunter, who generally stays within gun range and checks in often.
 She is very obedient and a real pleasure to hunt with.
 She's the perfect guide dog, because she readily adjusts her pace to match that of the hunting party.
 We frequently have guests with physical problems or disabilities that prevent them from walking the Prairie at a quick pace.
 Not only will KD slow down and stick with the hunting party, her excellent nose allows her to produce as many or more birds using a slow, deliberate search, as when she covers the ground more aggressively.